 Fascinating Facts

-• We spent £1.5 billion on single greeting cards in 2022, according to the Greeting Card Association’s annual report*.
+- We spent over £1.5 billion on single greeting cards in 2023, according to the Greeting Card Association’s annual report*.
 [NB: This figure excludes packs and boxes of cards]

-• There is an increase in ‘all occasion’ cards, sending cards to people just to say hello, share a joke, image provoking a memory, express how you feel, thinking of you.
-This has increased even more since the pandemic lockdown of 2020.
+- There is an increase in ‘all occasion’ cards, sending cards to people just to say hello, share a joke, image provoking a memory, express how you feel, thinking of you.

 ** Source: Greeting Card Association Consumer Survey Report conducted in summer 2021.
 This includes information on changes in purchasing during and after the COVID-19 pandemic.